Timati: Career

 He became well known to the Russian community from the music reality show Star Factory 4, but before it he collaborated with Detsl.
 Member of the group Banda (Банда; lit.
 "Gang") and co-founder of VIP 77.
 Former owner of B-Club nightclub, the bar Black October and the stores Ё-Life.
-He is the CEO of his own label called "Black Star Inc".
+He is the CEO of his label called "Black Star Inc".
 In 2006, was featured in Heat produced by Fyodor Bondarchuk.
-In 2008, Timati was featured in a Fat Joe song called "Put U Take It", also featuring German rapper Nox and Raul, produced by Scott Storch, which references Jacob Arabo.
+In 2008, Timati was featured in a Fat Joe song called "Put U Take It", also featuring German rapper Nox and Raul, produced by Scott Storch, referencing Jacob Arabo.
 In 2008 Mario Winans featured Timati in the single "Forever".
 In the same year, Timati appeared in the comedy film Hitler goes Kaput!.
-Timati, in 2009, featured Snoop Dogg in the single "Groove On" although some make unverified claims that Snoop Dogg (and also Busta Rhymes) was simply paid for the collaboration.
+Timati, in 2009, featured Snoop Dogg in the single "Groove On".

 Michael 'Mike' David is currently Timati's UK producer.
 He is responsible for Timati's collaborations with foreign artists, such as Snoop Dogg, Busta Rhymes, and Mario Winans, and much of Timati's popularity in the Western world.

-In summer 2011 he topped the charts in Luxembourg, Poland, and Romania with the single "Welcome to St. Tropez" vs. DJ Antoine and feat.
+In summer 2011, he topped the charts in Luxembourg, Poland, and Romania with the single "Welcome to St. Tropez" vs. DJ Antoine and feat.
 Kalenna Harper from Diddy – Dirty Money, shortly after being nominated for the best clip in Russia's Capital Moscow with "I'm on You" feat.
 P Diddy.
-The clip was created by Timati's old friend and partner Pavel Hoodyakov in the U.S.
+The clip was created by Timati's old friend and partner, Pavel Hoodyakov, in the U.S.

-In 2016 Timati gave his biggest solo performance to date in the Olympic Stadium in Moscow.
-The concert was attended by 15,000 people and featured a 3D-installation, a car on stage and other spectacular show elements.
+In 2016, Timati gave his biggest solo performance in the Olympic Stadium in Moscow.
+The concert was attended by 15,000 people and featured a 3D installation, a car on stage and other spectacular show elements.

-On the night of June 21, 2018 Timati and Egor Kreed held an unauthorized mass event in Moscow on Bolshaya Dmitrovka by staging an impromptu performance right on the roof of a car, which caused a major traffic jam on the street.
+On the night of 21 June 2018 Timati and Egor Kreed held an unauthorized mass event in Moscow on Bolshaya Dmitrovka by staging an impromptu performance right on the roof of a car, which caused a major traffic jam on the street.
 This action was devoted to the opening of Timati's beauty salon.
 The next day, lawyer Alexander Khaminsky filed an application to initiate a case on this incident in the Department of the Ministry of Internal Affairs of Tver and the Moscow State Traffic Safety Inspectorate.
-The court was appointed on August 1, 2018.
+The court was appointed on 1 August 2018.

 In 2021, Timati's music video Scandal featuring Hanza and Oweek received a nomination at the Berlin Music Video Awards for Best Visual Effects.
 The VFX company behind the music video is HoodyFX.